dragee/dragee/README.md

 })
 ```

-### parent
+### container
 HTMLElement that define Cartesian coordinates system.
 It's upper left corner is taken as the origin.
-By default we calculate parent(container) automatically by finding first parent that have non `static` positioning
+By default we calculate `container` automatically by finding first `parentNode` that have non `static` positioning

 ### bounding
 Bounding conception can help us to restrict `draggable` movements.
 We can set to move it insite rectangle, by circle, by line, etc.
-By default we will resctrict movements inside parent rectangle
+By default we will resctrict movements inside `container` rectangle

 ```javascript
 new Draggable(element, {